niwa99/Tower-Defense/documents/UCS/UCS-Upgrade_Towers/UCS-Upgrade_Towers.md

 ## 1.1 Brief Description
 Every built tower can be upgraded in order to increase some of the stats of this tower.
-For upgrading a tower ingame money is needed.
+For upgrading a tower ingame, money is needed.
+Visually, such upgrades should be recognizable by stars which are located on top of a tower.

 # 2 Flow of Events
 ## 2.1 Basic Flow